 An incredible realization of the crisp florals of green oolong and the rich creamy soybean taste of Laoshan green, this is an entirely new contribution to the world of oolong . . .

 Our friend and grower He Qingqing in Laoshan has always loved Tieguanyin.
-Two years ago, He Qingqing alluded to her desire to try making a green oolong with her family’s rich and beany Laoshan tea leaves.
+Three years ago, He Qingqing alluded to her desire to try making a green oolong with her family’s rich and beany Laoshan tea leaves.
 We were ecstatic, and promised to buy the whole harvest.
 True to her word, He Qinqing hand-picked and processed every leaf this spring, despite oolong being one of the most intricately difficult and labor-intensive kinds of tea possible to produce.

 The result is a stunningly unique contribution to the world of oolong.
-Only the second ever harvest of this brand new oolong, the closest comparison is the very green Wenshan Baozhong of Taiwan, which has all the chloryphyl taste of green tea but the creamy florals of oolong.
+Only the third ever harvest of this brand new oolong, the closest comparison is the very green Wenshan Baozhong of Taiwan, which has all the chloryphyl taste of green tea but the creamy florals of oolong.
 The aroma of the wet leaf is an intoxicating combination of edamame and steamed buns.